Tofunmilb1/Ass-2/README.md

    - **Generate Makefile?** Yes
    - **Use a simple HTTP server?** Yes

 Pelican will generate a basic project structure for you.You should get a message like "Done.
-Your new project is available at C:\..."
+Your new project is available at ..."
 It’s a good practice to maintain the default structure to ensure that Pelican works smoothly with other tools.

 ### 3. Add Your Resume in Markdown